-Data science is getting bigger, courtesy massive data inflows and the need to extract great insights to guide company operations.
+Data science is getting bigger, courtesy, massive data inflows, and the need to extract great insights to guide company operations.
 Professionals have a number of interesting roles to pick from.

 Data is everywhere!
 Businesses across the world are constantly generating data on various parameters of their work, and this data is often used to extract valuable insights that could guide the future course of action.
-Data science helps to do this, allowing businesses to understand consumer behavior and accordingly tweak their operations, products, and services, and more.
+Data science helps to do this, allowing businesses to understand consumer behavior and accordingly tweak their operations, products, services, and more.
 It is no wonder that Max Levchin, co-founder of PayPal, said: “The world is now awash in data and we can see consumers in a lot clearer ways.”

 Problems previously solved with guesswork or hit-and-trial methods are now tackled by data analysis – collectively called data science.
-This combines statistical techniques, programming, and sophisticated machine learning algorithms to dissect problems to their simplest form, and derive solutions.
+This combines statistical techniques, programming, and sophisticated machine learning algorithms to dissect problems to their simplest form and derive solutions.
 Thus, companies need to hire people skilled in data science.

-I bet job-seekers are queuing up!
+We bet job-seekers are queuing up!

 Certainly.
 To take advantage of the demand, professionals are moving towards data science certifications, training, workshops, and seminars.
 They want to put in their best to equip themselves with the required skills.

 Contrary to popular belief, ‘data scientist’ is not the only role available in the data science field.
 There are many other roles, with differences in roles and responsibilities, as well as in technological and other skill requirements.
 A common career path is a progression from ‘data analyst’ to ‘principal data scientist’, and a typical data science team comprises of data analysts, data scientists, senior data scientists, and principal data scientists, among others.

 Some of the common job roles in data science are explained below:

 The future seems bright!